-A scripts folder is a set of scripts that represent a database schema.
-The scripts folder can be used for:
+A scripts folder is a set of scripts that represent a database schema and table data.
+It can be used to:

-With Data Compare for SQL Server, you can create a scripts folder from an existing data source.
+With Data Compare, you can create a scripts folder with static data from an existing data source.
 You can do it in the New Data Comparison wizard when you set up the comparison.

 To create a new scripts folder via Data Compare:

-1. In the New Schema Comparison wizard, select Scripts folder either as a Source or a Target.
+2. In the New Data Comparison wizard, select Scripts Folder from the Type drop-down menu either as a Source or a Target.

 You can create a scripts folder from a database or another scripts folder.

 By default, Data Compare decrypts encrypted objects.
-If you want to disable this option, click to unselect the checkbox next to this option.
+If you want to disable this option, click to clear the checkbox next to this option.
 Enabling this option may result in slower performance.

 When comparing and synchronizing scripts folders either as the Target or the Source, a synchronization script is created.
-It can be saved to a file or opened in an internal browser.
+It can be saved to a file or opened in an internal editor.

 When a scripts folder is selected as the Source, you can select to execute the synchronization script directly target database.